-The Board of Regents is proud to announce “Securing Our Academic Future,” a campaign to construct a new science building to secure the academic future of Portsmouth Abbey School.
+The Board of Regents is proud to announce “Securing Our Academic Future,” a campaign for the construction of our new science building.

-The state-of-the-art science education facility designed by Architerra, an architecture, community design, and development advisory firm dedicated to sustainable design and smart growth, will be annexed to the east end of the Burden Classroom Building, extending from the Holy Lawn north toward the football field and track.
+The state-of-the-art science education facility designed by Architerra, an architecture, community design, and development advisory firm dedicated to sustainable design and smart growth, is annexed to the east end of the Burden Classroom Building, extending from the Holy Lawn north toward the football field and track.

 - Seven laboratories